collinstb01/collinstb01/README.md

 - 👨‍💻 All of my projects are available at [http://tech-savvy-porfolio.netlify.app/](http://tech-savvy-porfolio.netlify.app/)

-- 💬 Ask me about **React js, Rust, Solidity, MERN, Web3 , Freenlancing etc**
+- 💬 Ask me about **React js, Rust, Solidity, MERN, Web3 , The Blockchain, Freenlancing etc**

 - 📫 How to reach me **collinstb01@gmail.com**